Memberships

 Create membership payment plans

 After enabling memberships, you will need to create membership payment plans for users to purchase.
-Membership payment plans can be created in the same way as payment plans for listings in a normal directory.
+Membership payment plans can be created in the same way as payment plans for listings in a regular directory.

 • If you are using the Default payment component, follow these steps:

-2. Enter plan details.
+3. Enter the plan details.

 • Plan Duration Settings